Paul and Rie Mizuki

 God's Mission in God's Time

-We are so excited that God opened the door for us to finally come to Japan as full-time missionaries.
+We are so thankful that God opened the door for us to come to Japan as full-time missionaries, after many years of waiting.
 As some of you may recall, Paul had the desire to share the gospel with Japanese people since his first trip to Japan in 1975.
 Rie was born in Tokyo and moved to the U.S. with her family when she was five years old.
 Because of this move, her whole family was introduced to Jesus, and her brother even became a pastor!
 Now she wants to give the estimated 95% of Japanese who have never heard about Jesus the opportunity to meet Him and learn about His love and plan for their lives.

 We arrived in Kansai (Western Japan, including Osaka, Kobe, Kyoto, and Nara) on March 24, 2020, amidst the Covid-19 pandemic.
 In some ways, this made ministry difficult, as we were required to quarantine and avoid meeting with people as much as possible.
 But in other ways, we saw the Lord working in ways that would not have been possible without these circumstances.
 We were able to build closer relationships with our neighbors because everyone, us included, were at home much more.
 At the same time, we were able to communicate with people farther away due to the increased use of online platforms such as Zoom.
 And the uncertainty and isolation created by the pandemic has resulted in a greater felt need for the good news of an all-powerful, loving God, who is inviting all to become His children through His resurrected Son, Jesus.
 Indeed, God works ALL things together for good for those who love Him and who are called according to His purpose.

-God led us to the Kansai area to help plant a church in Nishinomiya, but we later found that he had actually led us here to help close that church and make sure that all of the members were established in other churches.
-He later led us to the church where we now serve in Suita City in Osaka Prefecture, The Gospel Center (GC), which started on November 11, 2018. https://www.thegospelcenter.net/ We love being a part of this bilingual church, which has a heart for making disciples and planting more churches.
-As the oldest members of the church, we get to love and nurture the younger members as surrogate parents and grandparents.
-We host the Osaka City community group, and we help with translation and other aspects of the worship service.
+We now serve at The Gospel Center (GC), a church in Suita City in Osaka Prefecture, which started on November 11, 2018. (https://www.thegospelcenter.net/) We love being a part of this bilingual church, which has a heart for making disciples and planting more churches.
+As the most senior members of the church, we get to love and nurture the younger members as surrogate parents and grandparents.
+We host the young-ish adult community group, a Bible study and fellowship group for singles and other church members without children, and help with translation and other aspects of the worship service.
 Paul also serves on the core team, which seeks God for direction for GC's future.

 Partner with Us in Sharing God's Love in Japan